sanus-solutions/sanus-web-app/sanus-app/README.md

 * Implement Last Seen timestamp when a user clicks on a "room"
 * Make sure node server can run without MongoDB Running
 * Add in better login/user personalization
+* Add in a new API route to get the number of "rooms" so that map creation is dynamic instead of hardcoded

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.